ScottLogic/blog/_posts/2025-02-17-variance-in-java-and-scala.md

 val stringComparator: Comparator[String] = anyComparator // Allowed due to contravariance

 ~~~~
 Here, Comparator is contravariant because it consumes values of type `T`.
-A comparator that can compare any type `Any` can also compare strings `String`.
+A comparator that can compare a type `Any` can also compare `String`.

-### Scala: Invariance
+### Scala: Invariance Example

 ~~~scala
 class InvariantContainer[T](val value: T)